StillLynnTheCloset/kotlr/README.md

 Kotlr is a Kotlin library for interacting with the Tumblr(V2) API.
-The library is written in pure Kotlin, but does currently have dependencies on Java libraries, so, for the time being, it's use is restricted to the JVM.
+The library is written in pure Kotlin, but does currently have dependencies on Java libraries, so for the time being, using it is restricted to the JVM.

-### Goals ###
+## Goals ##

-* Create a full API client for Tumblr
+### Create a full API client for Tumblr ###
+Implement the entire public API (V2).

-* Use typesafe and idiomatic Kotlin
+### Use typesafe and idiomatic Kotlin
 This means that every response, and every object within those responses, will be represented by a class which will have typed properties for every possible field that the API has ever returned.

-* Support the original (legacy) post format
+### Support the original (legacy) post format
+Safely query posts without `npf=true`.

-* Support the new 'blocks' post type, aka the Neue Post Format or NPF.
+### Support the new 'blocks' post type, aka the Neue Post Format or NPF.
+Safely query posts with `npf=true`.

-* Provide any functionality needed to interact with the Tumblr API, such as APIs to acquire OAuth keys in a (hopefully) straightforward manner.
+### Provide any functionality needed to interact with the Tumblr API straightforwardly.

-The priorities of development right now are:
+Currently, this only includes getting OAuth keys.

+## Priorities of Development

 1. ~~Add support for all GET request/response types.~~
-2. Improve documentation.
+2. ~~Improve documentation.~~
 3. ~~Improve test coverage and make tests more targeted~~.
-4. Add support for requests using other HTTP verbs.
+4. ~~Add support for requests using other HTTP verbs.~~
-5. Add support for mutlipart form uploads.
+5. Add support for mutli-part form uploads.
 After this Kotlr will support all the Tumblr API which will mark version 1.0.0
-6. Clean up the API by: restricting visibility, reducing optional and default values, limiting mutability, and enforcing stricter types.
+6. Clean up the API by: restricting visibility, reducing optional and default values, ~~limiting mutability, and enforcing stricter types~~.
 7. Create extension library to improve ease of use on Android.
 8. Create PoC Android App.
 9. ~~Make use of Coroutines to better define blocking api calls.~~
 10. Improve error messages/exceptions.
 11. Find/make/port pure Kotlin libraries to replace existing JVM bound dependencies.
+12. Become completely Kotlin multiplatform.
-12. Performance improvements and bug fixes, etc.
+13. Performance improvements and bug fixes, etc.

 Development Blog [Here](https://kotlr-development.tumblr.com/)

 Please use Kotlr responsibly and follow the
 [Tumblr api agreement](https://www.tumblr.com/docs/en/api_agreement).

-### Kotlr is NOT maintained by/built by/associated with/endorsed by Tumblr in any way! ###
+### *Kotlr is NOT maintained by/built by/associated with/endorsed by Tumblr in any way!* ###

-### How To Use Kotlr ###
+## How To Use Kotlr ##

 First, you'll need a Tumblr API token and secret.
 Get those by registering an app [here](https://www.tumblr.com/oauth/apps).